Surajv311/mDumpSWE/Spark/README.md

   - Instead of using IN or NOT IN, prefer EXISTS or NOT EXISTS.
 These subqueries can be more efficient, especially when dealing with extensive subquery results.
   - Regularly maintain your database to ensure optimal performance: Rebuild indexes periodically to maintain their efficiency; Use VACUUM and ANALYZE commands to manage table data and update query planner statistics;
   - Common Table Expressions (CTEs) provide a way to create temporary result sets within a query.
 They can enhance the readability and maintainability of complex queries.
 While not always an optimisation technique, CTEs can help organise your query for better performance analysis and troubleshooting.
 CTE is a named temporary result set that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.
 It is defined using the WITH keyword and is useful for recursive queries, subquery replacement, and code reusability.
-  - Instead of using IN or NOT IN, prefer EXISTS or NOT EXISTS.
   - For applications making frequent database connections, use connection pooling to minimise the overhead of establishing and closing connections.
   - Partitioning can significantly improve query performance by limiting the amount of data that needs to be scanned.
   - Using SELECT DISTINCT to remove duplicates from query results can be resource-intensive.
 If possible, design your data model to prevent duplicates, or use GROUP BY when you genuinely need to aggregate data.